 Put on rubber gloves and old clothing.
 Apply regular household bleach to your moss with a sprayer.
 The recommended mixture is 1 part water to 1 part bleach concentrate.
-Spray to cover the area and leave it on for 30 seconds, then brush and hose off.
+Spray to cover the area and leave it for 30 seconds, then brush and hose off.
 Again, damage to clothing, other plants and grass is possible, so follow directions on bottle carefully.
 The use of this method may keep moss from regrowing for up to one year.
 Brands of bleach specifically concentrated for killing mosses can be found in most garden centers.

 Don safety gear.
-Apply ammonium sulfamate to the moss on your concrete.
+Apply ammonium sulfate to the moss on your concrete.
 Ammonium sulfate is sold in garden supply stores under a variety of brand names such as Amcide, Amicide, Amidosulfate, Ammate, Ammate X-NI, Fyran 206k, Ikurin, Silvicide, and Sulfamate.).
 Follow manufacture's guidelines for application.
 It is generally applied using a sprayer or watering can with a sprinkling spout, drenching all areas of concrete where moss is a problem.
-Avoid desirable flora including trees or shrubs.
+Avoid desirable flora, including trees or shrubs.
 Choose a day or time when the air is still to circumvent damage to other plants.
 Be sure to read label carefully before use and follow all manufacturer's directions.

 Use a power washer to clear the area both of moss debris and chemical residue after any of these treatments.